Corgam/mongo_benchmark/README.md

 1. The results file should be located in the root directory of this repository. (named: `Results_[TIME].txt`).
 2. Run `sudo make clean` to destroy all VMs on GCP.
 3. To analyze the results, one can use the Jupyter Notebooks located in the `data_analysis` folder.
+(The packages used in the Jupyter Notebooks will not be installed automaticaly.
+One needs to download them themself.)